tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/analysis_guide.md

 1. Build an initial structured crash report (JSON)
 2. Use MCP sampling (`sampling/createMessage`) to ask the connected client’s LLM to analyze it
 3. Allow the LLM to request additional evidence via tools (e.g., `exec`, `inspect`, `get_thread_stack`)
-4. Return the original report enriched with `aiAnalysis`
+4. Return the original report enriched with `analysis.aiAnalysis`

 ### Prerequisites